What Are Business Tax Write-Offs and How Do They Work?

 Taxes

 Income taxes paid during the year to state, local, or foreign entities may be deductible against federal taxes.
-You may also be able to deduct other taxes, such as real estate taxes, employment taxes, or sales taxes.
+You may also be able to deduct other taxes, such as real estate, employment, or sales taxes.

 Bank Fees and Interest Expense

-Bank fees and interest on commercial loans or lines of credit may also be deductible for tax purposes, under certain limitations.
-A write-off for business interest expense may be restricted by certain IRS stipulations, such as the amount of business interest income or to 30% of adjustable taxable income.
+Bank fees and interest on commercial loans or lines of credit may also be deductible for tax purposes with certain IRS stipulations.
+For most businesses, current guidance limits interest expense write-offs to the sum of business interest income, 30% of adjustable taxable income, and floor plan financing interest expense.

 Depreciation

-Costs related to assets with an extended life, such as office equipment, furniture, or a company-owned vehicle, must be written off over a set number of years.
+Costs related to assets with an extended life that depreciates over time, such as office equipment, furniture, or a company-owned vehicle, must be written off over a set number of years.
 The annual deductible amount is reported as a depreciation expense.
-The rules for depreciation can be complex, but a tax software program will calculate the allowable deduction each year, and allows you to track the write-off in future tax reporting periods.
+Because the rules for depreciation can be complex, you may need to work with a tax professional to calculate depreciation deductions.
+You may also want to use a tax software program to calculate the allowable deduction each year and track the write-off in future tax reporting periods.

 Auto Expenses

-Expenses related to the business use of a vehicle may also be written off.
-You may choose to write off actual expenses such as maintenance and gas, or you can elect to use the standard mileage rate as determined each year by the IRS.
-For the 2022 tax year, this standard rate is 58.5 cents per mile.
+If you use a vehicle for your business, you can write off associated costs as a business expense.
+You may choose to write off actual expenses such as maintenance and gas, or you can use the standard mileage rate as determined each year by the IRS.
+For the 2024 tax year, this standard rate is 67 cents per mile.

 Labor Expenses